dtonhofer/boinc_installation_scripts/README.md

 This is how to do it with minimal extras.

+Nowadays I probably would do it with `ansible` instead.

 ## Idea ##

 All the BOINC files needed for a new installation shall be in a =boinc_64.tgz= file that can be downloaded from a webserver.
 No keys or anything of importance will be in that package, just: